MosheBerman/MBCalendarKit/README.md

 Dependencies:
 -------------

-You'll need the iOS 7 SDK or newer.
-With the addition of the Swift demo in 3.0.0, MBCalendarKit will no longer deploy to iOS 6.'
+You'll need the iOS 8 SDK or newer.

-As of MBCalendarKit 2.0.0, the project uses the LLVM compiler's modules feature.

-MBCalendarKit requires Quartz, Core Graphics, UIKit, and Foundation.
-The Unit Tests build against the XCTest framework.
-Xcode should take care of all those except `QuartzCore.framework`.
-If you're building the tests, you may have to link to XCTest yourself, as well.

 Relevant Files:
 ---------------